cc-archive/cc-cert-core/index.md

 ![The Commons, Copyright Basics, Creative Commons Licenses, Social/Cultural Implementation, Legal, Technical, or International Implementation](img/COREModules.jpg "CORE Modules")

-## CORE Module Units of Learning
+## Units of Learning

-The pale grey lines in the diagram divide each CORE module into units of learning.
+The pale grey lines in the Moudules diagram divide each module into units of learning.
 CORE units of learning across all modules are:

 ![Expanded details of core modules](img/UnitsofLearning.jpg "Each CORE module breaks down further into units of learning")